ztkent/beam/tools/spritesheet-viewer/README.md

 A lightweight tool for viewing and inspecting sprite sheets with configurable grid sizes and margins.

 ## Features

+- Validate settings for importing sprite sheets into Beam.
 - Load PNG and JPEG sprite sheets
 - Adjust grid size and margin settings in real-time
 - Scroll through large sprite sheets

 ## Example
 <div align="center">